I Went To Brain Camp To Cure My Foggy Mind

 AdvertisementADVERTISEMENT

 The interest in brain health isn’t just coming from me — it has been steadily increasing over time.
-While there isn’t exactly a universally recognized definition, the World Health Organization says that it’s “the state of brain functioning across cognitive, sensory, social-emotional, behavioral, and motor domains, allowing a person to realize their full potential over the life course, irrespective of the presence or absence of disorders.”
+While there isn’t exactly a universally recognised definition, the World Health Organisation says that it’s “the state of brain functioning across cognitive, sensory, social-emotional, behavioural, and motor domains, allowing a person to realise their full potential over the life course, irrespective of the presence or absence of disorders.”

 “Optimal brain health allows us to process information quickly, make decisions, recall memories, and engage effectively with the world around us,” says Drew Pierson, DOAM, head of applied neuroscience at Sen.ai, a brain health tech company.
 “When the brain is functioning well, it leads to improved cognition, emotional regulation, and better overall health.”
 But when the brain isn’t functioning well, it can lead to cognitive decline, mood disorders, and impaired daily functioning.